CityOfPhiladelphia/eng-interview/README.md

 ## Instructions

-Use whatever programming language / framework is most comfortable for you.
+Use whatever statically typed programming language / framework is most comfortable for you.
 The deliverable should be the source code to a runnable API that meets all of the requirements.
 While you're welcome to use a database, it's probably faster and easier to just mock your data.
 Be sure to document the steps to get your code up and running in a local development environment in a README.
 This would be a good place to also document any assumptions / simplifications that you made.

 ## How to submit
 You can: